the1lab/1lab/src/Cat/Functor/Adjoint.lagda.md

 A **free object** on $X : \cC$, relative to $U : \cD \to \cC$, consists of an object $F(X) : \cD$ and an arrow $\eta : X \to UF(X)$, such that every $f : X \to UY$, $f$ factors uniquely through $\eta$.
-Expanding this to an *operations-and"properties" presentation, we could say that:
+Expanding this to an *operations-and-properties* presentation, we could say that:

 * There is a map `fold`{.Agda} from $\cD(X, UY)$ to $\cC(FX, Y)$, and
 * for every $f$, we have $U(\operatorname{fold} f)\eta = f$, and